Frequently Asked Questions

 Be aware that our Zoning Verification Letter will only serve to confirm the Zoning of a property, provide information regarding Board of Adjustment action on the property and information about the MPD/PUD or Corridor District.
 Determining compliance to zoning or building code requirements is not a function of this office.
 For properties within the City of Tulsa, the Building Permits Division (918.596.9456) will address compliance upon application for a building permit or occupancy permit.
-Contact an Assistant Planner for more information, or email email@example.com with ‘Zoning Verification Letter’ in the subject line.
+Contact a Planner for more information, or email email@example.com with ‘Zoning Verification Letter’ in the subject line.

 What do the large yellow signs posted on properties mean?

 Those signs are part of the notification process for all rezoning public hearings and some Board of Adjustment public hearings.
 The signs indicate date, time and place of public hearing, the action requested, and contact information.